hapax/hapax.github.io/assets/bathroom.md

 To return to a flat, level surface, it must undo some of the concave curvature with some convex curvature at the edges.
 This is what causes the bright fringe for the larger shadow.
-We draw a cartoon below:
+We draw a cartoon below, with edges of the concave and convex sections represented by dots:

 <figure>
     <div style="text-align:center"><img src